 If you feel you have symptoms of postnatal depression then you may need help from your Health Visitor or GP.

-Your health visitor will sensitively discuss your emotional health and wellbeing with you.
+Your health visitor will sensitively discuss your emotional health and wellbeing with you between 6-8 weeks.
 They will be able to organise extra support for you if you need it.
+Best Beginnings has several videos relating to maternal mental health.

 Within your locality there are child health clinics that you can attend and be able to see a member of the health visiting team.
 Within the team there are Health Visitors, Community Staff Nurses and Community Nursery Nurses.